 I start by repeatedly listening to short morsels of content.
 These are 30 seconds long at first, eventually growing to one minute or longer.
 I listen to the same mouthful (earful?)
 20 times or more, to help forge the new “neural networks” in my brain.
-Ideally these short episodes are part of a longer “story”, which makes the whole context meaningful.
 After focusing intensely on a new episode, I review all the old ones, so that I am able to digest longer and longer cumulative doses of the language.
 The Internet and my iPhone make this content accessible and portable like never before in history.

 New words in a language at first seem strange and confusingly similar to each other.
 However, by staying with simple content, where common words appear often in different contexts, these words eventually start to stick.
 I usually associate the new words and phrases with episodes where I have heard them.
 The more associations I can attach to a word or phrase, the easier it is to remember.

 I don’t speak much at first.
 I have so few words anyway.
 I practice repeating words and phrases out loud to myself, in a haphazard manner.
 I don’t worry about pronunciation.
 That will be easier to work on once my brain gets better at distinguishing the sounds.